Marvel Super Hero Island

 Marvel Super Hero Island is an area at Universal Orlando's Islands of Adventure park in Orlando, Florida that is themed after popular Marvel Comics superheroes.
-The area opened in 1999, ten years prior to Universal competitor The Walt Disney Company acquiring Marvel Entertainment in 2009.
+The area had a soft opening on March 27, 1999, before officially opening on May 28, 1999, ten years prior to Universal competitor Disney's acquisition of Marvel Entertainment in 2009.
 The island is home to four attractions, including The Incredible Hulk and The Amazing Adventures of Spider-Man.
-Marvel Super Hero Island’s architecture and theming is modeled after a Marvel comic book, with a comic book color scheme, amplified angles, and cutouts of many of the most popular Marvel characters.
+Marvel Super Hero Island's architecture and theming is modeled after a Marvel comic book, with a comic book color scheme, amplified angles, and cutouts of many of the most popular Marvel characters.